Keyboard shortcuts

 That’s it!
 The web UI is now running.

-This basic setup stores all FsPulse data (database, config, logs) in a Docker volume and uses default settings.
+This basic setup stores all fsPulse data (database, config, logs) in a Docker volume and uses default settings.
 If you need to customize settings (like running as a specific user for NAS deployments, or changing the port), see the Configuration and NAS Deployments sections below.

 Scanning Your Files

-To scan directories on your host machine, you need to mount them into the container.
-FsPulse can then scan these mounted paths.
+To scan directories on your host machine, you need to mount them into the container. fsPulse can then scan these mounted paths.

 Mounting Directories